Classes

 Our learn-to-solder class includes everything you need for a head-start into the wondrous world of electronics and is appropriate for kids.
 The fun-to-assemble flashing European siren kit includes beginning electronic theory, parts identification including color code, soldering practice, and a soldering iron, solder, wire cutters, an industrial-grade circuit board, and all components.
 This 4-hour class includes a lot of activities that will help you start to learn about the world of electronics.
 This class makes a great prerequisite to our more advanced Arduino and Raspberry Pi classes.

-Students will need to buy this kit and a soldering iron and bring them to class.
+Note: After enrolling, all students must order this kit and a soldering iron and bring them to class.
 It’s about $22 total.
 The required 9V battery will be supplied by Rochester MakerSpace.
 This class has a maximum of 5 students and a minimum of 2 students.

 Software Classes